Target Industries

 Related Downloads:

 Gallia County native Bob Evans, founder of Bob Evans Restaurants, began making sausage “down on the farm,” right here in Gallia County.
 Agriculture & Food Processing has remained a thriving industry region-wide.
-Today, local companies like R&C Packing and Silver Bridge Coffee Company carry on that tradition, serving customers both locally and nationally with Gallia County-made products.
+Today, local companies like R&C Packing and Silver Bridge Coffee Company carry on that tradition, serving customers both locally and nationally with Gallia County-made and processed products.

-Regional leaders in the Food Processing include General Mills and Bellisio Foods, who together employ nearly 2,500 people within 30 minutes of Gallia County in neighboring Jackson County.
+Regional leaders in the Food Processing include General MillsBellisio Foods, and Herr Foods, who together employ nearly 2,500 people within 30 minutes of Gallia County in neighboring Jackson County.
 That proximity makes the US-35 corridor a Food Processing cluster that your company can tap to grow into the future.

 Logistics & Distribution